Breast reduction surgery can help women who are unhappy with the shape, weight or droop of their breasts by making them smaller and more lifted.

 But if it's done to improve appearance rather than for health reasons, it's not normally available on the NHS.
 Instead, you'll need to pay for the procedure privately.

 This page focuses on when breast reduction might be available on the NHS.
-It covers:

 Eligibility criteria for NHS breast reduction